caseyfee/PopQuiz_java/README.md

 ## Description

-The intention of this website was to create a fun quiz individuals can take to learn some new things and so I can practice my JavaScript knowledge, however, I changed strategies completely after 15 hours of work of attempting for and if statements.
-If you'd like to see my original path, please see script2.js.
+The intention of this website was to create a fun quiz individuals can take to learn some new things and so I can practice my JavaScript knowledge.
+Hope you learn a thing or two about our friendly neighbors - the bees.

-The result was my best attempt to fulfill all requirements, however after going down a number of different rabbit hole strategies, this is what I have working.

 To create this quiz, I attempted to utilize the following skills: